A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

-In the remark below, we use, from items \eqref{Def_PC} and \eqref{Def_hatpi} in the discussion on page \pageref{Def_hatpi}, that, if $X$ is a CGHW space, and $x \in X$, then the path-component in $X$ to which $x$ belongs, will be denoted $\PC_x(X)$, and that we denote the set of all such path-components by $\hpi_0(X)=\{\PC_x(X):x \in X\}$.
-(Note, again, that different $x \in X$ may induce the same $\PC_x(X)$.)
-We also note the definition of the homotopy content, $\chi^\pi(B)$, of a homotopy finite space $B$, given in Definition \ref{def:hcont}.
+In the discussion below, we use, from items \eqref{Def_PC} and \eqref{Def_hatpi} on page \pageref{Def_hatpi}, that, if $X$ is a CGHW space, and $x \in X$, then the path-component in $X$ to which $x$ belongs, topologised with the induced CGWH topology, is denoted $\PC_x(X)$, and that we denote the set of all such path-components by $\hpi_0(X).$ We also note the definition of the homotopy content, $\chi^\pi(B)$, of a HF space $B$ in Definition \ref{def:hcont}.